 Listening to nurses and acting on it

-At Memorial, Carpenter rounds on the units, listens to nurses’ ideas and concerns, and ensures nurses have the equipment and supplies needed to practice effectively.
+At Memorial, Carpenter rounds on the units listen to nurses’ ideas and concerns, and ensure nurses have the equipment and supplies needed to practice effectively.

-“It offset some of the physical demands on our nurses,” said Mary Ellen Doyle, RN, BSN, MBA, chief nurse executive at Scripps, which has a 6.67 percent voluntary turnover rate.
+“It offsets some of the physical demands on our nurses,” said Mary Ellen Doyle, RN, BSN, MBA, chief nurse executive at Scripps, which has a 6.67 percent voluntary turnover rate.

 Morristown Memorial Hospital in Morristown, N.J., is installing ceiling lifts in every room and has a physical therapist evaluating ergonomics on each unit.
 The hospital, which enjoys a 95.5 percent retention rate, also prides itself on changing to address nurses’ concerns and encouraging units to develop and implement their own action plans.

 Nurses at The Methodist Hospital participate on clinical quality committees, along with physicians and professionals from other disciplines, which McGinity said nurses really appreciate.

 Banner Thunderbird Medical Center in Glendale, Ariz. also promotes collaboration between disciplines.

 “Nobody wants to be left out there alone,” said Sally Diamond, RN, MHA, MBA, a chief nursing officer at Banner Thunderbird, which has a 93 percent retention rate for RNs.
 “It’s nice to know you are there together and can count on one another.
 When I talk to staff, that team structure makes the days more pleasant.”